VaibhavDN/Ticket-Management-System/README.md

             "id": "70a67513-51cd-4487-87eb-817aa9a07a53"
         }

-    Some queries return error some common ones are:
+    Some queries return error, common ones are:

     Query result (Failure: 20 entries already exist for this time)